pospi/talk-solidity-blockchain-intro/solidity-notes.md

 - `send(val)` (send `val` wei to address, returns `false` on failure)
     - The transfer fails if the call stack depth limit is exceeded, or the recipient runs out of gas.
-    - The contract's *fallback function* is called.
+    - The contract's *fallback function* is called *(more on this later)*.
-        - This is a function with no name declared within the contract.
-It handles the condition when someone sends ether to the contract but doesn't do anything else.
-Since this is generally the result of user error, you should most often *(**but not always**)* provide this function as `function() { throw; }`.
 - `call` & `delegatecall`
     - For calling other contracts which you don't yourself own or interacting with library contracts (to be discussed soon!)
-    - Works like JavaScript's `call` method, kinda like calling a function by its name.
+    - Note that `send(number)` is equivalent to `call.gas(0).value(number)()`.
+This makes `send` a safer option than `call`, since it ensures the address being called can't run any EVM code of its own&mdash; important when you don't know whether the recipient is a person or a contract!
 - `callcode` is just `call` without the `msg` object, don't bother with it
-- none of these methods allow you to access the return value
+- none of these `address` methods allow you to access the return value
 - all return a boolean indicating whether the invoked function terminated (`true`) or caused an EVM exception (`false`) ]

 ???
 :TODO: should ensure that addresses behave the same for contracts and humans

-:TODO: need to find out how to get return values out of calling other contracts' methods (internal and external ones)